Sweet DIY Gift Ideas + Cut Shrinky Dinks with Cricut

 Cricut Settings to Cut Shrinky Dinks

-Now is the time for you to make sure your Cricut Custom Materials are set to cut Shrinky Dinks.
-The shrink plastic is tough for the Cricut to cut through, but I finally found settings that worked well.
+Here’s how to make sure your Cricut Custom Materials are set to cut Shrinky Dinks.
 Within the Cricut Design Space, you are going to want to create a custom material.
 You can do this two places – from the Design Space Canvas you can click the triple-dash icon in the upper left corner then select “Manage Custom Materials.”
 Scroll all the way down to the bottom of the list and click the “Add New Material” button.
 Enter the settings shown below and save.
 After printing the project, Cricut’s Design Space will prompt you to select a material, and you’ll want to find the custom shrink film one you created.

 You can also add a material after you’ve got your design ready to print.
 When you click the green “make it” button the interface guides you through the cutting steps, and it will prompt you to select a material.
 Click the “View All” link on top right, then scroll to the bottom and click the “Add New Material” button.
 Here are the settings to use:

-Cricut Custom Material Settings for Shrinky Dinks film
+• Cricut Custom Material Settings for Shrinky Dinks film

-Cut Pressure: 350
+• Cut Pressure: 350

-Multi-Cut: 6X
+• Multi-Cut: 6X

-Blade Type: Fine Point Blade
+• Blade Type: Fine Point Blade (Not the Deep Cut Blade!)

 How to cut Shrinky Dinks with Cricut via @PagingSupermom